Chapter 1 Introductory Statistics in R

 Scatterplot showing the relationship between the variables `act` and `gpa.endyr1` in the `uadata` dataset.

-You should note in Figure 1.7 the overall positive relationship (higher ACT scores tend to correspond to higher GPAs).
-We also note the rounding of the ACT scores (always a whole number) resulting in these vertical striations in the plot.
+You should note in Figure 1.9 the overall positive relationship (higher ACT scores tend to correspond to higher GPAs and corresponds to the Pearson correlation value of \(0.366\)).
+We also note that due to the rounding of the ACT scores (always a whole number) the resulting plot has vertical striations.

-We can attempt to visually address the striations with jittering (some visual random perturbations) in Figure 1.8.
+We attempt to visually address the striations with jittering (adding some visual random perturbations) in Figure 1.10 with the code below using geom_jitter().
 There, we specify no jittering on the vertical axis (thus, height=0) and let ggplot2 use the default behavior horizontally.

 ggplot(uadata) +